schmurtzm/TrimUI-Smart-Pro/Bootlogo/README.md

 [Download](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fschmurtzm%2FTrimUI-Smart-Pro%2Ftree%2Fmain%2FBootlogo)

 Copy Apps, Emus and System folders to the root of your SD card, then run the app "BootLogo".
+Not compatible with firmware 1.0.4 hotfix 9 (20240503) due to less free space in /dev/mmcblk0p1.

 How to use with your own images :